It's possible to make money when prices are going down—if you are willing to accept the risks.

 The primary risk of shorting a stock is that it will actually increase in value, resulting in a loss.
 The potential price appreciation of a stock is theoretically unlimited and, therefore, there is no limit to the potential loss of a short position.

 In addition, shorting involves margin.
-This can lead to the possibility that a short seller will be subject to a margin call in the event the security moves in the opposite direction.
+This can lead to the possibility that a short seller will be subject to a margin call in the event the security price moves higher.
 A margin call would require a short seller to deposit additional funds into the account to supplement the original margin balance.

 It is important to recognize that, in some cases, the SEC places restrictions on who can sell short, which securities can be shorted, and the manner in which those securities can be sold short.